auberginekenobi/protocols/1_Basic_python/README.md

 Materials are Jupyter notebooks.
 For instructions on how to install Jupyter, Python, and the required software packages, see [Tutorial 0](/0_Setting_up_your_workstation/README.md).

 ### Contents
-**1.0 Python as a calculator** introduces numerical data types, variables, errors, functions, the `list` data structure, and the `math` and `scipy` software packages for statistics.
+**Tutorial 1.0 Python as a calculator** introduces numerical data types, variables, errors, functions, the `list` data structure, and the `math` and `scipy` software packages for statistics.
 By the end of this tutorial you should be able to run a statistical test using Python.
-**1.1 Text manipulation** introduces the `str` data type for text, iteration (`for` loops), and creating a function.
+**Tutorial 1.1 Text manipulation** introduces the `str` data type for text, iteration (`for` loops), and creating a function.
 By the end, you will have programmed a solution to the reverse complement problem below.
-**1.2 Control flow** introduces logic, the `bool` data type, `if` statements, and testing.
+**Tutorial 1.2 Control flow** introduces logic, the `bool` data type, `if` statements, and testing.
 By the end, you will write your own tests to verify that your reverse complement solution is correct.
-**1.3 Sets and tables** introduces sets, file input/output, the `pandas` package for data tables, and multiple hypothesis testing.
+**Tutorial 1.3 Sets and tables** introduces sets, file input/output, the `pandas` package for data tables, and multiple hypothesis testing.
 By the end, you will be able to run many statistical tests and interpret them correctly.

 ## The reverse complement problem
 **Definition**.
 Consider the DNA sequence